volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 export default Article;
 ```

-**Important note:** in the example above we assume that [styled-components](https://styled-components.com/docs) library is used.
+**Important note:** in the example above, we assume that the [styled-components](https://styled-components.com/docs) library is used.

-In this article, we will be using **Jest** and **Enzyme**, a delightful test framework with a popular testing utility to provide us the best testing experience.
+In this article we will be use **Jest** and **Enzyme**, a delightful testing framework with a popular testing utility that provides us with the best testing experience.

-The full guide on how to install and configure both of them is available [here](/2020-06-09-the-best-tools-for-react-development/#Jest-+-enzyme).
+The complete installation and configuration guide for both is available [here](/2020-06-09-the-best-tools-for-react-development/#Jest-+-enzyme).

+Before we create the tests, we should find out what needs to be tested.

+We should test everything that gives the product any value.

+The `Article` component displays title, teaser and date?
+Test it!
+Test if the expected data is displayed on the user's screen.

+Missing teasers could cause the user to skip the article, resulting in the loss of a potential customer.

-Finally, create the tests:
+Finally, add some tests:

 ```tsx
 import React from 'react';